Pranita422/Eduneptech/README.md

 # Eduneptech
-The study Platform for students and the who likes to gain knowledge related to IT fields.
+The study Platform for students and the one who likes to gain knowledge related to IT fields.